- About Us

 NOTE: Graduation requirements which were in effect when student entered The Piney Woods School remain in effect until graduation.

-The requirements may be adapted or altered since the counselor will work with each student to assist in devising an academic plan to fit his/her individual needs.
+The requirements may be adapted or altered since the Director of Records and Counseling Services will work with each student to assist in devising an academic plan to fit his/her individual needs.

 Courses should be taken in sequence.
 The course curriculum guide and the graduation assessment forms list the courses in the four major curriculum areas in sequence.
-The academic counselor charts classes in sequence as students’ schedules are made.
+The Director of Records and Counseling Services charts classes in sequence as students’ schedules are made.
 The Piney Woods School classes are classified as full-year courses or semester courses.
 The final average grade determines whether the student passes or fails the course.
 If the final average grade is below 70, the student has failed the course and must make provisions to satisfy the requirements for completing the course.

 Piney Woods operates on a regular seven-period day with fifty-five minute classes.